suvrotica/SuvroTuitionBlog/src/lib/posts/p5js-abstract-art.md

 ## Creative Coding Meets Component-Driven Development

-[p5.js](https://p5js.org/) is a fantastic JavaScript library for creative coding, making it accessible for artists, designers, and developers to create graphics and interactive experiences on the web. [cite_start]Svelte, with its component-based architecture and efficient reactivity, provides the perfect framework to structure and manage these creative sketches.
+[p5.js](https://p5js.org/) is a fantastic JavaScript library for creative coding, making it accessible for artists, designers, and developers to create graphics and interactive experiences on the web.
+Svelte, with its component-based architecture and efficient reactivity, provides the perfect framework to structure and manage these creative sketches.

 Combining these two technologies allows us to build encapsulated, reusable visual components that are both dynamic and easy to integrate into a larger application.
 Below is a live example of a p5.js sketch running within this blog post.